nbrady-techempower/TFB-Documentation/docs/Development/Testing-and-Debugging.md

 # Run a tiny benchmark
 $ toolset/run-tests.py --test beego --max-threads 2 --max-concurrency 2
 ```
+_Note: The `results` directory must be removed after each test has been run
+in order to run the test again._

 # Testing on both Windows and Linux